Students, staff and household members must register for testing using the link below:

 Testing Type: Rapid antigen tests will be the primary type used for surveillance testing.
 This type of test provides results within 30 minutes, which allows our schools to quickly identify positive cases of COVID-19 on campus and respond accordingly.
 If rapid antigen testing supplies are limited, teams may pivot to using PCR tests.

 Testing Schedule: Surveillance testing teams will be rotating to school sites on specific days to conduct surveillance testing.
-Please note: large comprehensive high schools and middle schools will be scheduled in January.

 Find your school site testing day below:

-Wednesday: AM Winn K-8, Abraham Lincoln Elem, Bret Harte Elem, Caleb Greenwood Elem, Caroline Wenzel Elem, Earl Warren Elem, Ethel I. Baker Elem, Golden Empire Elem, Hollywood Park Elem, John Morse Therapeutic School, Leataata Floyd Elem, Martin Luther King Jr K-8, Matsuyama Elem, New Joseph Bonnheim Elem, Parkway Elem, William Land Elem, Woodbine Elem
+Wednesday: AM Winn K-8, Abraham Lincoln Elem, Bret Harte Elem, Caleb Greenwood Elem, Caroline Wenzel Elem, Earl Warren Elem, Ethel I. Baker Elem, Golden Empire Elem, Hollywood Park Elem, John Morse Therapeutic School, Leataata Floyd Elem, Martin Luther King Jr K-8, Matsuyama Elem, New Joseph Bonnheim Elem, Parkway Elem, William Land Elem, Washington Elem, Woodbine Elem

 Sacramento County Testing Locations